What Can I Do If I Can’t Afford An Attorney?

 What Other Assistance Is Available?

-Another option is to contact a law referral service that has attorneys that take clients of modest means.
+Another option is to contact a lawyer referral service that has attorneys that take clients of modest means.
 Attorneys accepting client of modest mean have agreed to reduce their fee to service these individuals.
 Texas Lawyer Referral Service does have a modest mean program is assist those looking to retain an attorney but you may not be able to pay the full cost of the attorney representation.
 Again the attorney has the right to accept or refuse each case at his/her discretion.